CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration-azure-new.md

 The following steps will walk through how to set up a new Cloud Application Manager provider that has been designed to create an Azure Customer account within the scope of CenturyLink's responsibility.

+Videos of these steps can be found [here](https://www.ctl.io/guides/).

 1. Log into Cloud Application Manager.
 2. Select the Providers tab
 3. Select New